EventStore/documentation/docs/server/5.0.8/http-api/optional-http-headers/eventid.md

 You can include an event ID on an event by specifying this header.

-:::: tabs
+:::: code-group
-::: tab Request
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event.sh#curl
 :::
-::: tab Response
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event.sh#response
 :::
 ::::

 If you don't add an `ES-EventId` header on an append where the body is considered the actual event (e.g., not using `application/vnd.eventstore.events+json/+xml`) EventStoreDB generates a unique identifier for you and redirects you to an idempotent URI where you can post your event.
 If you can create a UUID then you shouldn't use this feature, but it's useful when you cannot create a UUID.

-:::: tabs
+:::: code-group
-::: tab Request
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-no-id.sh#curl
 :::
-::: tab Response
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-no-id.sh#response
 :::
 ::::